Frequently Asked Questions

 Unfortunately, no. Each class is assigned a dorm or dorms, and we assign rooms and floors on a first-come, first-served basis.

-Yes, we will make every effort to accommodate accessibility and medical needs; there is a place on the registration form to make these requests.
+Yes, we will make every effort to accommodate accessibility and medical needs; please include your request in the dedicated field on the registration form.

 You’ll find many options available around Addison County.
 To see off-campus options, visit go.middlebury.edu/LocalLodging.
 Off campus housing is limited, so make your plans early.